llxp/simple_json/README.md

 # simple_json
-Json to class (De-)Serializer without macros templates or rtti (a bit similar to c# json serializer)
+Json string to class (De-)Serializer without macros, templates or rtti (a bit similar to c# json serializer)